danielbodnar/awesome-stars/README.md

 ## chatbot

+- [SuperDuperDB/superduperdb](https://github.com/SuperDuperDB/superduperdb) - 🔮 SuperDuperDB.
+Bring AI to your database; integrate, train and manage any AI models and APIs directly with your database and your data.
 - [diciaup/assistant-cli](https://github.com/diciaup/assistant-cli) - A comfortable CLI tool to use ChatGPT service🔥
 - [tobiasbueschel/search-gpt](https://github.com/tobiasbueschel/search-gpt) - 🌳 Connecting ChatGPT with the Internet
 - [psychic-api/psychic](https://github.com/psychic-api/psychic) - Data integration platform for LLMs.
 Connect to SaaS tools with turnkey auth and sync documents from N data sources with only one integration